tanya-roysam/oxygen-consumption/rawdata/readme.md

 Ctrl wells marked with 'CTRL'

-All measurements are o2 flux
+All measurements are o2 flux, *raw*. *No* peak removal/smoothing/etc